-PHINMA Energy Corporation ("PHINMA Energy or the Parent Company"), incorporated on September 8, 1969, and its subsidiaries: PHINMA Power Generation Corporation (PHINMA Power), formerly Trans-Asia Power Generation Corporation; CIP II Power Corporation (CIPP); PHINMA Renewable Energy Corporation (PHINMA Renewable), formerly Trans-Asia Renewable Energy Corporation; One Subic Oil Distribution Corporation (One Subic Oil), formerly Trans-Asia Gold and Minerals Development Corporation; PHINMA Solar Energy Corporation (PHINMA Solar), formerly Trans-Asia Wind Power Corporation; One Subic Power Generation Corporation (One Subic); PHINMA Petroleum and Geothermal, Inc. (PHINMA Petroleum), formerly Trans-Asia Petroleum Corporation; and Palawan55 Exploration & Production Corporation (Palawan55), collectively referred to as "the Company", were incorporated and registered with the Philippine Securities and Exchange Commission (SEC).
+PHINMA Energy Corporation ("PHINMA Energy or the Parent Company"), incorporated on September 8, 1969, and its subsidiaries: PHINMA Power Generation Corporation (PHINMA Power), formerly Trans-Asia Power Generation Corporation; CIP II Power Corporation (CIPP); PHINMA Renewable Energy Corporation (PHINMA Renewable), formerly Trans-Asia Renewable Energy Corporation; One Subic Oil Distribution Corporation (One Subic Oil), formerly Trans-Asia Gold and Minerals Development Corporation; PHINMA Solar Energy Corporation (PHINMA Solar), formerly Trans-Asia Wind Power Corporation; One Subic Power Generation Corporation (One Subic Power); PHINMA Petroleum and Geothermal, Inc. (PHINMA Petroleum), formerly Trans-Asia Petroleum Corporation; and Palawan55 Exploration & Production Corporation (Palawan55), collectively referred to as "the Company", were incorporated and registered with the Philippine Securities and Exchange Commission (SEC).
 The direct and ultimate parent company of PHINMA Energy is Philippine Investment-Management (PHINMA), Inc., also incorporated in the Philippines.
-PHINMA Energy is managed by PHINMA, Inc. under an existing management agreement (see Note 20).
-The Company and PHINMA, Inc. are domiciled in the Philippines.
+PHINMA Energy is managed by PHINMA, Inc. are domiciled in the Philippines.

 The Parent Company is engaged in power generation and trading, oil and mineral exploration, development and production.
 The Parent Company was registered as a Wholesale Aggregator (WA) and is a licensed Retail Electricity Supplier (RES).
 The WA license authorized the Parent Company to consolidate electricity power demand of distribution utilities, pursuant to the Electric Power Industry Reform Act of 2001 (EPIRA).
-By virtue of Energy Regulatory Commission (ERC) Resolution No. 12 Series of 2015, also known as the Resolution to Discontinue the Wholesale Aggregator Scheme as Embodied in the Rules for the Registration of the Wholesale Aggregators, the ERC resolved to discontinue the wholesale aggregation scheme and that all existing licenses shall be effective only until the end of their respective terms.
+By virtue of Energy Regulatory Commission (ERC) Resolution No. 12 Series of 2015, also known as the Resolution to Discontinue the Wholesale Aggregators, the ERC resolved to discontinue the wholesale aggregation scheme and that all existing licenses shall be effective only until the end of their respective terms.
 The license of the Parent Company as a WA effectively expired on December 19, 2016.
 As a RES, the Parent Company is allowed to supply electricity to the contestable market pursuant to the EPIRA.
 Other activities of the Parent Company include investing in various operating companies and financial instruments.